hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02f-Interact.md

   + considerations
     + the position of the canvas in the viewport
     + the CSS properties probably effecting the canvas position (margin, etc.)
-  + `getBoundingClientRect()`: a methodfor getting the position and size of any element in the viewport
+  + `getBoundingClientRect()`: a method for getting the position and size of any element in the viewport
   + mouse position in canvas: `function getMousePos(canvas, evt) {...}`
     + get the canvas position: `var rect = canvas.getBoundingClientRect();`
     + the position relative to the canvas: `{x: evt.clientX - rect.left, y: evt.clientY - rect.top}`